 Unlimited Companies

-They do not need audit for their account or they are not liable to submit their documents to registrar.
+They do not need an audit for their account or they are not liable to submit their documents to the registrar.

 Community Interest Companies

-These are the companies who work for public interest such as blood donating companies.
-These companies have to first register as limited company whether by shares or guarantee and then regulate with community interest company status.
+These are the companies that work for the public interest such as blood-donating companies.
+These companies have to first register as limited companies whether by shares or guarantee and then regulate with community interest company status.

-Promoter is/are the person or persons who help to grow the companies by advertising or spreading the name of company.
+The promoter is/are the person or persons who help to grow the companies by advertising or spreading the name of the company.

 Duties of a promoter

-- Disclose interest or not make secret profit
+- Disclose interest or not make a secret profit

 - Disclose all benefits acquired from the company

-If the promoter make secret profit the company can:
+If the promoter makes a secret profit the company can:

 - Cancel the contract

-- Can claim the damages made by promoter
+- Can claim the damages made by the promoter

-- Can recover the secret profit made by promoter
+- Can recover the secret profit made by the promoter

-Note: If a person/promoter or a company enters in a contract before company is registered then it is called pre-incorporation contract.
+Note: If a person/promoter or a company enters into a contract before the company is registered then it is called a pre-incorporation contract.

-Government can cancel those contract which taken place in the past before the incorporation.
+Government can cancel those contracts which took place in the past before the incorporation.

-- If he is mentioned that company will sue the contract once all the process of registration or incorporation is done.
+- If he mentioned that the company will sue the contract once all the process of registration or incorporation is done.

-- Postponed the contract until company is properly incorporated.
+- Postponed the contract until the company is properly incorporated.

-- Agreement for new contract once the company formed.
+- Agreement for the new contract once the company is formed.

-- Make agreement from the company that he is not personally liable
+- Make an agreement with the company that he is not personally liable

-- Off-The-Shelf-Companies means buy the company already formed or incorporated and sign for the contract.
+- Off-The-Shelf-Companies means buying the company already formed or incorporated and sign for the contract.

 How to register a company